starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 // Updates the `title` store value.
 $sseGenerator->patchStore(['title' => 'Greetings']);

-// Swaps out an existing fragment in the DOM.
+// Renders a fragment in the DOM.
 $sseGenerator->renderFragment('<div id="greeting">Hello, world!</div>');
 ```

 The `patchStore()` method updates one or more store values in the frontend, or creates them if they don't already exist.

-The `renderFragment()` method sends an event to the client with the HTML fragment, which replaces the target element with the ID `greeting`.
+The `renderFragment()` method renders the HTML fragment in the DOM, replacing the target element with the ID `greeting`.
 An element with the ID `greeting` must already exist in the DOM.

 With our backend in place, we can now use a `data-on-click` on a button to send a `GET` request to the `/actions/greeting` endpoint on the server.